blurbusters/crt-beam-simulator/README.md

 This is the genesis of a CRT temporal simulation shader, created by Mark Rejhon (@BlurBusters) and Timothy Lottes (@NOTimothyLottes).

-See the comments at the top of the shader file.
+See the comments at the top of the HLSL or GLSL shader file.

 ![Image](https://blurbusters.com/wp-content/uploads/2024/12/crt-simulation-animated.gif)